MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/07-1-Business-process-flow.md

 ## Scenario

+Contoso Coffee is looking to add a few extra steps to their tried-and-true Lead to Opportunity Business Process.
+Although sellers have been successful following this framework in the past, they are reporting that a few new suggestions would help nurture leads and land high-value contracts.

+Sellers would like to add the following steps to their business process:
+- For high-value potential customers with a budget over $1,000,000, have the sales lead reach out personally to confirm interest before moving into qualification.
+- In the develop stage, ensure that sellers are tracking existing customer pain points to help identify potential areas for add-on sales that may have been previously missed.

-Contoso Coffee is looking to formalize their sales process to increase revenue and the give leadership stronger forecasting abilities.
-In this lab, you will create a business process flow to guide the sales process experience for users.
+In this lab, we will customize the business process flow to meet our sellers' requests.

 ## Exercise 1 – Customize Business Process Flow
 ### Task 1 – Create Business Process Flow